 At the start of 1972, the works were practically completed!
 All that needed to be done was to install the escalators and ensure waterproofing on the upper slab of the infrastructure using a multilayer covering protected by a reinforced slab.

 After 176 months of formalities and less than 28 months of works, the under-lake car park was ready to accommodate the first vehicles on 24 May 1972 for its inauguration.
 The impounding of the car park, on the other hand, was only carried out the following year.
+It was a considerable feat made possible by the exceptional enterprising spirit of the initiators and the management of the firm ZSCHOKKE.
+Congratulations to everyone and long live Geneva!

 The archives